marcblank/nina.plugin.manifests/README.md

 # if you have not installed nodejs yet, you can easily do so using winget (for windows)
 winget install nodejs

-# install dependency via node pacakge manager
+# install dependencies via node package manager
 npm install

 # run the node script to validate manifests